Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/yolov3.md

 Then we start training, more detailed parameters are described as follows:

 - --gpu_num_per_node    The amount of devices on each machine
-- --batch_size  batch         The batch size
+- --batch_size                     The batch size
 - --base_lr                           The base learning rate
 - --classes                           The number of target categories (COCO 80; VOC 20)
 - --model_save_dir            The model storage path